MitchTalmadge/MitchTalmadge/_drafts/2019-11-27-bulk-export-script-for-adobe-illustrator.md

   Drawing.svg
 ```

-Nice and organized\!
-I picked the dimensions I use most, but you can of course edit the script and pick the ones you need\.
+Nice and organized!
+I picked the dimensions I use most, but you can of course edit the script and pick the ones you need.

 Convinced?
 Here’s the script and instructions:
 ### The Script